 Students completing Step 4 will proceed to one-on-one interviews with lab personnel.
-These interviews are mandatory for final consideration in the ARISE program and will take place on May 2 or May 3, 2021 virtually.
+These interviews are mandatory for final consideration in the ARISE program and will take place on May 1 or May 2, 2022.

 You can expect to interview with about 4 labs during this part of the process.

 Step 6: Rank Labs Again

 Within 24 hours of the one-on-one interviews, you will re-rank only the labs you interviewed with, designating most preferred placement to least preferred placement.
 Lab personnel will also rank their preferences among interviewees.
 Placement offers will be made based on the highest/best match between your preference for a lab and a lab’s preference for you.

 We will notify you of a placement opportunity within two to three days of the one-on-one interviews.
 You will have 24 hours to accept your selection to the ARISE 2022 program, and be accepting your placement you commit to attending the entire program and are stipulating you do not have, and will not make, any plans (other programs, courses, tutoring, vacation, etc.) that will interfere with your full-time participation in ARISE.